CIAvash/raku-website/content/en/resources.md

 See [a helpful chart of Raku Books](https://perl6book.com/) or pick from the list below.

 - [Perl 6 at a Glance](https://deeptext.media/perl6-at-a-glance/), by Andrew Shitov (published, print)
-- [Think Perl 6: How to Think Like a Computer Scientist](http://greenteapress.com/wp/think-perl-6/), by Laurent Rosenfeld (published, print)
+- [Think Raku: How to Think Like a Computer Scientist](http://greenteapress.com/wp/think-perl-6/), by Laurent Rosenfeld (published, print)
 - [Perl 6 Fundamentals](https://www.apress.com/us/book/9781484228982), by Moritz Lenz (published, print and ebook)
 - [Parsing with Perl 6 Regexes and Grammars](https://smile.amazon.com/dp/1484232275/), by Moritz Lenz (published, print and ebook)
 - [Learning Perl 6](https://www.learningperl6.com/), by Brian D. Foy (published, print)